 Running a fever can make you feel pretty crummy, but elevating your body temperature is actually the immune system's way of fighting an infection.
-It's important to rest during this process, and data from our Nokia Thermo users reveals that this is exactly what people attempt to do—with mixed results.
+It's important to rest during this process, and data from Thermo users reveals that this is exactly what people attempt to do—with mixed results.

 A lack of energy often accompanies fever, but busy lives don’t always afford the opportunity to slow down.
-However, when examining data from users of the Nokia Thermo thermometer who also track their steps, we found a clear pattern: When individuals are fighting a fever, they log much lower step counts.
+However, when examining data from users of the Thermo thermometer who also track their steps, we found a clear pattern: When individuals are fighting a fever, they log much lower step counts.

-Based on the four countries that we examined—The US, Germany, France, and Great Britain—users logged activity levels 75% lower on average when running a fever.
+Based on the four countries that we examined—the US, Germany, France, and Great Britain—users logged activity levels 75% lower on average when running a fever.
 The greatest disparity is found in France, where the average step count for those with a fever was just 490, which is almost 89% lower than the average step count when users don’t have a fever.

 On the other hand, in the US, those with a fever don’t seem to rest quite as much.
 The average daily step count during a fever was 1341, which is only about 63% lower than the step count when healthy.